mcampa/zod-prisma-types/Readme.md

 ## Supported versions

-- Prisma: Currently this package supports Prisma versions 4.x - 6.x.
+- Prisma: Currently this package supports Prisma version 7.x
-- Zod: Currently this package supports Zod versions 3.x - 4.x.
+- Zod: Currently this package supports Zod version 4.x.

 > Make shure `zod` is installed as a `dependency` and not a `devDependency` for the generator to pick it up correctly!